Flamenco Intimo Cast 2024

-Dancer/Director, Julia Chacon, directs Flamenco Theater, which was recently named “Best Flamenco Group in the 2021 Phoenix New Times.
-She was 2019 finalist for the Arizona Governor’s Arts Award and Mayor’s Arts Award and was a 2019 and 2020 Resident Artist at the Musical Instrument Museum, a Smithsonian Affiliate.
-A former soloist with the Cuadro de Jose Galvan in Seville, Spain, Maria Benitez Teatro Flamenco, and Flamenco Vivo, she currently teaches at ASU where she is completing two masters degrees and begining a doctoral degree.
-Julia founded Flamenco Theater in 2008 under the name, Inspiracion Flamenca in Santa Fe, NM.
-She toured the USA and abroad for over ten years and believes in the power of dance to build bridges of connection, which she exemplifies through the expression, power, and art of flamenco.
+Dancer/Director, Julia Chacón, directs Flamenco Theater, named “Best Flamenco Group in the 2021 Phoenix New Times.
+A finalist for the Arizona Governor’s Arts Award (2019) and Mayor’s Arts Award (2019 & 2020), Resident Artist at the Musical Instrument Museum (a Smithsonian Affiliate), Julia has a MFA in Dance, MA in Creative Enterprise and Cultural Leadership, and is pursuing a PhD at ASU.
+A former soloist with the Cuadro de José Galván in Seville, Spain, María Benitez Teatro Flamenco, and Flamenco Vivo, she currently teaches at ASU and throughout the Phoenix Valley.
+Julia Chacón Flamenco Theater was founded in 2008 under the name, Inspiración Flamenca in Santa Fe, NM.
+Julia believes in the power of dance to build bridges of connection, which she exemplifies through the expression, power, and art of flamenco.
 Click here for full bio.

-Guitarist, Misael Barraza Diaz – Born in 1990 in Sonora, Mexico, Barraza is among the most outstanding Mexican guitarists of his generation.
-He earned his master’s degree summa cum laude from the Master Guirarra Alicante in Spain and a second master’s degree from the University of Arizona where he is pursuing his doctorate.
-In 2019, he toured three months Europe.
-He has been presented at international guitar events in Spain, Amsterdam, Mexico, across the USA, and Finland, where he was awarded first place in the International Classical Guitar Competition.
-He has played with Flamenco Theatre since 2016.
+Guitarist, Misael Barraza Díaz – Born in 1990 in Sonora, Mexico, Barraza is among the most outstanding Mexican guitarists of his generation.
+He earned his master’s degree summa cum laude from the Master Guitarra Alicante in Spain and a second master’s degree and doctorate from the University of Arizona.
+In 2023 he released a new flamenco album Camino Forjado.
+Misael has presented at international guitar events in Spain, Amsterdam, Mexico, across the USA, and Finland, where he won first place in the International Classical Guitar Competition.
+He completed a three month European tour in 2019 and has played with Flamenco Theatre since 2016.

 Singer, Olivia Rojas is from El Paso, TX.
 Her versatile background in traditional Mexican and Choral music coupled with her wide vocal range allows her to capture a depth of expression.
 An emerging artist, Olivia is sought-after by flamenco companies across the USA and has worked with the National Institute of Flamenco, Sachiko La Chayi, EmiArte Flamenco, and others.
 She co-directs Flamenco por la Vida in Phoenix, AZ and has worked with Flamenco Theatre since 2015.